CrayLabs/SmartSim-Zoo/README.md

 the previous implementations, is that neither ML models, nor Molecular Dynamics (MD) intermediate results are stored on the file system.
-Additionally, the inference portion of the workflow takes place inside the database instead of a seperate task launched on the system.
+Additionally, the inference portion of the workflow takes place inside the database instead of a separate task launched on the system.

  - [SmartSim Implementation](https://github.com/CrayLabs/smartsim-openmm)
  - [Previous Implementation](https://github.com/DeepDriveMD)